 - Avoid caffeinated beverages before bedtime.
 If your senior loved one is particularly sensitive to caffeine, avoid coffee, black teas, and colas after lunchtime.

 For more suggestions, reach out to Home Care Assistance of Tampa to speak with a friendly Care Manager about care options that can benefit your senior relative with Parkinson’s.
 We provide flexible hourly and live-in care for seniors in Tampa to maximize senior safety, health, and wellness.
-Contact us or give us a call at (727) 330-7862 to schedule your complimentary in-home consultation.
+Contact the leading provider of home care, Clearwater families trust, at (727) 330-7862 to schedule your complimentary in-home consultation.